This program is offered at Clark State's Beavercreek, Bellefontaine and Springfield - Leffel Lane locations.

 Upon completion of the Nurse Aide Short-term Technical Certificate the graduate will be able to:

-- Form relationships, communicate, and interact competently on a one-to-one basic with long-term care facilities residents.
+- Form relationships, communicate, and interact competently on a one-to-one basis and in a group setting with patients/residents in various healthcare settings.

-- Demonstrate sensitivity to the residents' physical, emotional, social, and mental health needs.
+- Demonstrate sensitivity to the patient's/resident's physical, emotional, social, and mental health needs.

-- Assist residents in attaining and maintaining functional independence.
+- Assist patients/residents in attaining and maintaining functional independence.

-- Exhibit behavior in support and promotion of residents' rights.
+- Exhibit behavior in support and promotion of patient's/residents's rights.

-- Demonstrate observation and documentation skills needed in support of the assessment of the long-term care residents' health, physical condition, and well-being.
+- Demonstrate observation and documentation skills needed to support the assessment and evaluation of the long-term care patient's/resident's health, physical condition, and well-being.

-After completing the classroom and clinical components, students will be prepared for entry level employment in long term care, home healthcare, hospice, many free standing clinics and/or the hospital setting.
-Students will also receive a certificate of completion which will allow them to take the Ohio nurse aide exam.
-After passing both the written and skills components of the exam, the student will be placed on the Ohio Nurse Aide Registry
+After completing the lecture, skills lab, and clinical components of the class, students will be prepared for entry level employment in long term care, home healthcare, hospice, hospital setting(s), and many free standing clinics.
+Students will also receive a certificate of completion which will allow them to take the Ohio Nurse Aide state test.
+After passing both the written and skills components of the exam, the student will be placed on the Ohio Nurse Aide Registry.

 Successful completion of this course within two years of entry into the first clinical nursing course of the LPN and RN programs meets the prerequisite nurse aide requirement of these programs.